More Hearts Than Mine

 "More Hearts Than Mine" is a song by American singer-songwriter Ingrid Andress from her debut studio album, Lady Like (2020).
 It was written by Andress alongside Sam Ellis and Derrick Southerland, with production being handled by Andress and Ellis.
-Warner Music Nashville released it as her second single for digital download and streaming on April 5, 2019.
+Warner Music Nashville released it as her debut single for digital download and streaming on April 5, 2019.
 In June 2019, the aforementioned label sent the song for radio airplay, becoming Andress' first song to be submitted for this format.
 The country ballad discusses Andress' decision of bringing her boyfriend home and declares that if they break up, her family will suffer most.
 Andress wrote the song after considering whether or not she should bring her new boyfriend to her family, as they became attached to Andress' ex-boyfriend from a previous relationship.

 "More Hearts Than Mine" received widespread acclaim from music critics, who praised its lyrics and Andress' decision to write a song about the situation she was in.
 Commercially, the song peaked at number 30 on the Billboard Hot 100 and at number 55 on the Canadian Hot 100.
 The track attained double platinum certifications from the Recording Industry Association of America (RIAA) and Music Canada (MC).
 "More Hearts Than Mine" received nominations for Best Country Song at the 63rd Annual Grammy Awards and Song of the Year at the 54th Annual Country Music Association Awards.

 A music video for the song was released via Billboard on April 24, 2019.
 It was directed by Sam Siske and it depicts a woman contemplating on how the people close to her would react if she brought her boyfriend with her.
 The video received a nomination for Breakthrough Video of the Year at the 2020 CMT Music Awards.
 To further promote the song, Andress performed it on various occasions, including at Grand Ole Opry in 2019 and on Jimmy Kimmel Live! in 2020.